Welcome to CARMA’s

 The Southern Management Association (SMA) is a domestic affiliate of the Academy of Management.
 Its primary mission is to advance the research, teaching, learning, and practice of management.
 SMA membership consists of over 1,000 management professors, doctoral students, and professionals representing more than 200 colleges, universities, and business firms in 43 states and several foreign countries.

-Module 1 consists of 24 record lectures (and assessments) selected so as to result in content roughly comparable to that covered in a graduate level introductory level research methods course that would be offered in organizational and social sciences.
-Examples of topics include inductive research, hypothesis testing, survey research and scale development, regression analysis, multi-level methods, ethnography, publishing qualitative research, and meta-analysis.
-These lectures include:
+CARMA’s Introductory Research Methods and Analysis Webcast Lectures are a set of of 25 recorded presentations from the CARMA Video Library.
+They have been selected so as to result in content roughly comparable to that covered in a graduate level introductory level research methods course that would be offered in organizational and social sciences.
+Each one-hour Introductory Webcast Lecture is accompanied by its Powerpoint slides, and also an on-line assessment is available for those participating in CARMA’s Research Methods and Education Program.
+Presenters include nationally recognized scholars, many of whom are former editors and editorial board members as well as research methods award winners.
+Examples of topics in the Introductory Webcast Lectures include inductive research, hypothesis testing, survey research and scale development, regression analysis, multi-level methods, ethnography, publishing qualitative research, and meta-analysis.

 Theoretical Specification and Methodological Rigor: Matching Theory and Methods